Testura/Testura.BreakIt/README.md

 }
 ```

-Then you add it the TestValueFactory when creating a BreakIt instance>
+Then you add it the TestValueFactory when creating a BreakItTester instance>

 ```c#
 var dictionary = new Dictionary<Type, ISimpleTestType>